mistifyio/mistify-os/README.md

 More information about developing Mistify-OS subagents can be found in the [mistify-agent examples](https://github.com/mistifyio/mistify-agent/tree/master/examples/simple-subagent) repository.

-## ToDo

-### Multi-platform
-At this time only the Dell R620 has been used as a target platform.
-The build needs to be verified to work for a range of platforms.
-NOTE: At this time only **x86_64** based architectures are supported.

-### Proper user configuration
-At the moment the Buildroot built bootable image only supports the *root* user.
-A non-superuser account is needed and the *root* console login disabled for security reasons.
-The user needs to have sudo capability so that *root* tasks can be performed when necessary.

 ## The buildmistify script approach

 One of the primary reasons for using the *buildmistify* script is that it serves to maintain isolation of the Mistify-OS specific components from the main Buildroot tree.
 This is important for two reasons.
 One, it places all of the Mistify-OS related files in a single tree and two, it simplifies development because of not having to navigate the Buildroot tree in order to find Mistify-OS related files.